Employer Notification of Health Insurance Marketplaces

 - Covered dependents who are not employees are not required to receive a notice.

-- Current employees must be sent notices by October 1, 2013.
+- Current employees must be sent notices by October 1 of each year.

 - The notice must be provided in writing and must be written in language clearly understood by the average employee.